Do I Need Title Insurance When I Buy A Home?

 Many people already know that insurance protects them from loss or liability for things like your home, your cars, your business, your career and more.
 Title insurance protects you from a claim against the title of your home.
 In other words title insurance will protect you in the event someone claims to be a prior owner or have a prior right on the land or home you now own and now wants to kick you off of the land or wants you to pay money for a debt that is not yours.

-Many of you might be thinking how can someone come and kick you out of the home you bought and paid for?
+Many of you might be thinking how can someone come and kick me out of the home you bought and paid for?
 The reason that can happen is that under most state laws a person first in line on the title who can show they never transfered the property is the legal owner of the property.
 In order to enforce their claim to the property they will need to file a lawsuit in court.
 The same applies to liens on a property, if a lien was filed in the past then that lien goes with the property and subsequent homeowners can be held liable for the debt.

 A person may have a prior claim to the title (ownership) of a property and may not have realized someone else claimed to have title and sold the property through fraud, mistake or something else.
 With fraud a person may have drawn up fake documents and even attempt to have them registered as legitimate with the local office in charge of recording deeds.
 A person may mistakenly believe they own certain land based on incorrect surveys, incorrect transfer documents or more.
 There can even be the situation where a person sells property to a buyer who fails to have the transfer recorded and then down the line an heir to the seller sells the property again without realizing it was already sold since there was no transfer recorded.
 Title insurance will protect a later buyer against financial loss when an earlier buyer or lien holder comes to enforce their claim.